Accessing Private Markets: From Barriers to Solutions with iAccess Partners

 The currently lower valuations represent a substantial buying opportunity for Private Equity.

-Dry powder readyto be deployed
+Dry powder ready to be deployed

 Leading Private Equity firms hold record amounts of dry powder – to be deployed as prices have reset.